 Stress, Inflammation, Aggression and Emotion Regulation in Suicidal Behavior

-Headed by Dr. Barbara Stanley, Project 5 will perform a clinical characterization of all the participants in the two brain imaging projects, examining how emotional and physiological responses to stress relate to cognition and suicidal behavior.
+Headed by Dr. Elizabeth Sublette (formerly Dr. Barbara Stanley), Project 5 will perform a clinical characterization of all the participants in the two brain imaging projects, examining how emotional and physiological responses to stress relate to cognition and suicidal behavior.

 Statistical Models of Suicidal Behavior and Brain Biology Using Large Data Sets